Moliholy/ethereum-exchange/README.md

 - Check the current deposited balance.
 - Check whether the customer is authorized to use the service or not.

+A user can play the role of the `owner` by selecting the first address in Metamask, or a `customer` using any other available address.

 ## Libraries